Resolving Task Objective Conflicts in Unified Model via Task-Aware Mixture-of-Experts: UniDecouple

 \subsection{Training Strategy}

-To fully leverage the unique capabilities of different expert modules and enhance the generalization ability of the overall framework, we propose a Two-stage Training strategy, as illustrated in Figure~\ref{fig:training}, to construct UTAMoE.
-In the following paragraphs, we detail the objectives and provide a comprehensive explanation of each training stage.
+To fully leverage the unique capabilities of different experts and enhance the generalization ability of the overall framework, we propose a Two-stage Training strategy, as illustrated in Figure~\ref{fig:training}.
+In the following paragraphs, we detail objectives and provide a comprehensive explanation of each training stage.

-\paragraph{Stage 1: Training Task-Specific Experts.} This stage focuses on acquiring task-specific expert through dedicated training on individual tasks.
-The objective is to obtain expert weights that perform well on their respective tasks.
-Specifically, we adopt the generative entropy loss as the primary training criterion.
-During this process, the self-attention layers are frozen, and only the feed-forward networks (FFNs) are updated, resulting in well-specialized task-specific experts.
+\textbf{Stage 1: Training Task-Specific Experts.} This stage concentrates on deriving task-specific experts via specialized training for each individual task.
+The aim is to obtain expert weights $\mathcal{W}_{\text{expert}}$ that excel in their corresponding tasks.
+Mathematically, we employ the generative entropy loss $\mathcal{L}_{\text{gen}}$ as the main training objective, which can be formulated as: